Updated January 19, 2022

 Large enterprises must decide which services they can use based on location, cost, regulatory, SLA and other constraints.
 Multi-national enterprises are the primary adopters of hybrid UCaaS, in that they are adopting UCaaS native cloud PBX services (Microsoft Calling Plan) and using Direct Routing with hosted UC providers as their BYOC of choice.

-Hybrid Call Accounting Requires a Completely New and Different Approach
+Hybrid Call Accounting Solutions Require a Completely New and Different Approach

 Organizations have historically leveraged call accounting for a handful of use cases.
 Trunk utilization and related expense management around right-sizing the trunk pool was a common application of traditional call accounting platforms.
 Rate validation was another typical use.
 Companies wanted to confirm their carrier was charging calls at the negotiated rates, rather than at a higher off-contract tier.
 Fraud detection and call center utilization are two other prominent use cases.
 Much of the call accounting technology development was built around these use cases and early systems did a good job helping enterprises manage costs.